togarashimayo/togarashimayo.github.io/content/about.md

 ---
 # About

-## Within the con halls...
+## Within the con circuit

-My first experience working with panels was while gofering for the big anime con in my city, where I checked in panelists in my assigned room, observed and evaluated their panels, and fixed technical issues.
-I joined their staff in Spring 2018 and became panels coordinator in Fall 2018, although for another reason beyond panels.
+My first experience working with panels was while gofering for the big anime con in my city.
+I checked in panelists in my assigned room, observed and evaluated their panels, and fixed technical issues.
+I joined the con's year-round team in Spring 2018 and became panel coordinator in Fall 2018, although for another reason beyond panels.

-After the Summer 2019 con, it was time to leave the staff and make my next move: run my own panels!
+After the Summer 2019 con, it was time to leave the year-round team and make my next move: run my own panels!

 Because of my past background, I can see panels from a staffer's perspective.
-I understand how conventions pick panels including how they see specific types of panels, how panel moderators evaluate my performance, and how to make the most out of my panelist coordinator.
+I understand how conventions pick panels including how they see specific types of panels, how panel moderators evaluate my performance and factor it in during future intakes, and how to make the most out of my panel coordinator.
+Knowing those concepts came in handy with pitching and delivery, as it helps me show value in my work (be it to the attendees or to my coordinator).

-I also understand that informational panels shouldn't resemble a college lecture, let alone regurgitating Wikipedia.
-I aim to be entertaining and engaging as possible using video clips, trivia, jokes, and personal anecdotes.
-That way, they're enjoyable yet educational for those new to the subject matter, while the veterans gain a new perspective on concepts they're familiar with.
+While I don't know _everything_ about anime fan wants, I do also understand a want for edutaining panels that double as entertainment.
+I attempt to deliver on that want by using video clips, trivia, jokes, and personal anecdotes to engage the audience and ensuring that:
+1. The panel is enjoyable yet educational for those new to the subject matter.
+2. The veterans gain a new perspective on concepts they're familiar with.

 *"[[Otaku's Guide to] Donghua.
 Little did the presenter know, I was doing market research!!](https://twitter.com/MichaelToole/status/1554256205903790080)"* - Mike Toole when prompted about some of the best Otakon 2022 fan panels he saw.